Safeguarding

 Below are just some of the activities our teams undertake as part of our Safeguarding Strategy:

-In August 2022, we became the UK’s second train operator to achieve accreditation in the British Transport Police’s Safeguarding in Rail scheme recognising the need to support the most vulnerable members of society, and the role SWR, and our colleagues have to play.
-Central elements of the programme include clear policies, accountable leadership and a dedicated and ongoing programme of training for all colleagues.
+In August 2022, we became the UK’s second train operator to achieve accreditation in the British Transport Police’s Safeguarding on Rail scheme recognising the need to support the most vulnerable members of society, and the role SWR, and our colleagues have to play.
+Central elements of the programme include clear policies, accountable leadership, and a dedicated and ongoing programme of training for all colleagues.
 Find out more on the Railway Children website.

 Rail to Refuge - Free train travel for those fleeing domestic abuse